-Bruges is a destination you can easily spend days enjoying, but if you have a limited schedule Bruges is still very much worth a visit for at least a day trip or even a half-day visit!
+The Medieval town of Bruges is a destination you can easily spend days enjoying, but if you have a tight schedule it is still very much worth doing a day trip to Bruges or even a half-day visit!
+Due to my limited work schedule, that’s what I had to do.
+And it was still a lovely and memorable experience!
 Here are 11 things to do in Bruges in a day.

-Taking the Train from Brussels to Bruges for a Day Trip
+Taking the Train from Brussels for a Bruges Day Trip

 You can take the IC train from Bruxelles Central Station to Bruges every 30 minutes from Brussels Midi for ~15 euros each way.
 The weekend round trip ticket is ~15 euros.
 There are several platforms and floors of different types of trains throughout this busy train station.
 So try to get there early to find the correct ticket booth (there are several) without feeling rushed and overwhelmed.
 Once you know the number of the platform your train is leaving from you can easily follow the signs and wait for your train.